citizenspress/campuscoalition2/content/campus/mac-banner-drop.md

-+++
-campuses = ["McMaster University"] categories = ["Local Actions"] date = "2019-08-21T04:00:00+00:00"
+---
+campuses:
+- McMaster University
+categories:
+- Local Actions
+date: "2019-08-21T04:00:00+00:00"
-description = "On August 21, 2019 students of McMaster organized a rally, banner drop, and education outreach on their campus.
-CUPE Local 3906 Teaching Assistants and Postdoctoral Fellows are in bargaining." linktitle = "banner drop" thumbnail = "/img/macbannerdrop.jpg" title = "Banner Drop at McMaster University"
+description: On August 21, 2019 students of McMaster organized a rally, banner drop, and education outreach on their campus.
+CUPE Local 3906 Teaching Assistants and Postdoctoral Fellows are in bargaining.

-+++
+linktitle: banner drop
+thumbnail: /img/macbannerdrop.jpg
+title: Banner Drop at McMaster University
+---

 CUPE 3906 is currently in bargaining for their Teaching Assistants and Post-Doctoral Fellows at McMaster University.
 The CUPE local is attempting to challenge Bill 124 and restrictions on wage increases.